Alik Griffin

 Notes On The Look / Presets

 I’ll have a new version of the presets available very soon.
 A lot has changed.
-A lot.
-If you already own them, you will be able to just log in to download the new version.
+If you already own them, you can log in to download the new version.

-Since Lightroom has introduced the new Color Grading tools, a lot of new techniques and tricks have become available and I incorporate that into the new version of the presets.
-Plus I tuned up pretty much every look in the pack to get the color harmonies a little nicer as well as added some new Elements and some new Sepia looks.
+Since Lightroom introduced the new Color Grading tools, many new techniques and tricks have become available, and I incorporated them into the new version of the presets.
+Plus, I tuned up pretty much every look in the pack to get the color harmonies a little nicer, as well as added some new Elements and some new Sepia looks.

 They are much more flexible now and you can get so many new looks out of them.

-I’ve been liking the warmer film-like edits lately, but since the muted Cine look (because of the Joker) is exploding in popularity now, I wanted to incorporate a workflow that allows for that as well, which is taking me some times because it’s a tough look to get right and is hard to build presets for since it can be so shot to shot specific.
+I’ve been liking the warmer film-like edits lately, but since the muted Cine look (because of the Joker) is exploding in popularity now, I wanted to incorporate a workflow that allows for that as well.
+This is taking me some time because it’s a tough look to get right and is hard to build presets for since it can be so shot-to-shot specific.

-I’m more active on Twitter now so be sure to follow me over there for updates and check out my Instagram to see what weird color grading I’m experimenting with.
-I can’t bring myself to always just doing the same look, which is why I’ve built presets that can be very flexible.
-I have a few IG accounts but this one I linked is my more experimental one.
+I’m more active on Twitter now, so be sure to follow me for updates and check out my Instagram to see what weird color grading I’m experimenting with.
+I can’t always do the same look, which is why I’ve built presets that can be very flexible.
+I have a few IG accounts, but this one I linked is my more experimental one.

 TTAritsan 35mm f1.4 Sample Photos